 Minimizes Serious Falls

-This figure gauges the percentage of long-term patients which experienced falls which caused serious injury.
-We use this statistic in determining our nursing grades.
+This statistic is a measure of the percent of long-term patients which experienced falls resulting in major injury.
+We use this statistic in computing our nursing ratings.

 Minimizes Urinary Tract Infections